Past Perfect

 · Don't worry, I'll be careful.

-· won't tell anyone your secret.
+· I won't tell anyone your secret.

 USE 3 "Be going to" to Express a Plan